quchen/voron/buildlog.md

 1. Clean the print sheet with soap, rinse, then clean with IPA.
 I think this one was the most important.
 2. Fixing the Klicky so that the first layer is okay.
-I now have printed-part-visible scratches on the smooth PEI sheet.
-Oh well, it’s now my spoil board.
+The switch is now parallel to the print bed when attached.
+I now have printed-part-visible scratches on the smooth PEI sheet from when it wasn’t level.
+Oh well, it’s now my spoil board. **Note from the future:** Tried getting a replacement sheet, out of stock everywhere.
+Restocking will take at least a month.
+Argh.
 3. Extrusion factor 90% for ABS.

 I printed the blind cover for the exhaust hole with tolerable quality, the fan